 Great Continental Divide Motorcycle Route

-We sponsored two riders from Upshift Magazine on this ride.
+We sponsored two riders from Upshift Magazine on our Great Continental Divide Motorcycle Route.

 Self Guided American Adventure: The Great Continental Divide Route (GCDR) is designed to be a self-guided adventure.
 As GPS units have become both more powerful and easier to use, it has enabled anyone to be able to easily find their way along the trail.
 For many, this allows them to just experience the American trail without the burden of getting lost.